-Information about the 2020 Emerging Artist Incubator Series coming soon!
+2020 Emerging Artist Incubator Series now OPEN for registration!

-Emerge is thrilled to be partnering with the University of Idaho, The National Endowment for the Arts, and the Idaho Commission on the Arts to bring you the 2019 Emerging Artist Incubator: A Professional Development Series.
+Emerge is stoked to be partnering with The National Endowment for the Arts, and the Idaho Commission on the Arts to bring you the 2019 Emerging Artist Incubator: A Professional Development Series.

 “As a student in the Artist Incubator workshop, I appreciated the preparation and care the instructor put into both the class presentations and the written materials that were generously shared.
-Megan taught us how to build a body of work; how to write resumes, biographies, and artist statements; how to develop and display a portfolio; and how to apply for exhibitions and grants.
-Her enthusiasm and love for the arts was as clear as her desire to develop aspiring artists.
+(The Instructor) taught us how to build a body of work; how to write resumes, biographies, and artist statements; how to develop and display a portfolio; and how to apply for exhibitions and grants.
+(Their) enthusiasm and love for the arts was as clear as their desire to develop aspiring artists.
 I learned a ton in this workshop and recommend it without hesitation!” – Jo Lien, local photographer and 2018 Emerging Artist Incubator Participant

 ● Incubator Core

 The Incubator Core classes introduce a variety of topics related to fostering creativity and

 professional engagement with the arts.
 The curriculum focuses on the creation of professional quality artworks, written documents, and portfolio rather than on sales strategies.
 These workshops highlight the importance of good creative habits and a disciplined approach to a career in the arts.